 31 div(phi,alpha) Gauss vanLeer;

 43 default linear;

 48 default corrected;

-In the fvSolution, the PIMPLE sub-dictionary contains elements that are specific to interFoam.
-There are the usual correctors to the momentum equation but also correctors to a PISO loop around the phase equation.
+In the fvSolution file, the alpha.water sub-dictionary in solvers contains elements that are specific to interFoam.
 Of particular interest are the nAlphaSubCycles and cAlpha keywords. nAlphaSubCycles represents the number of sub-cycles within the equation; sub-cycles are additional solutions to an equation within a given time step.
 It is used to enable the solution to be stable without reducing the time step and vastly increasing the solution time.
 Here we specify 2 sub-cycles, which means that the equation is solved in half length time steps within each actual time step.

 Running of the code has been described in detail in previous tutorials.
 Try the following, that uses tee, a command that enables output to be written to both standard output and files:

 The code will now be run interactively, with a copy of output stored in the log file.